 After bringing the two panels to the shore, I placed them next to each other and bided my time until the waves carried them away.
 The ocean and its seafloor have united the two different yet complementary entities.

-The two sculptures were finished in February 2020.
+The two sculptures were completed in February 2020.

 Clay Relief Sculptures _ Venice Beach, 2020